Skip to main content

 AWS, Microsoft, Google Cloud and others continue to push the envelope with cloud storage and services.
 The market has officially moved beyond hyper scale public cloud growth to what I like to call "hyper-hyper-scale" growth.
 And, more important, vendors are learning to navigate the challenges serving this accelerated growth as they go - a pretty sobering thought.

 Cloud services providers are navigating uncharted waters, they are bringing their customers along for the ride.
-Consider an outage that occurs at unprecedented load levels or because providers are still learning to manage the system ...
+Consider an outage that occurs at unprecedented load levels or because providers are still learning to manage the ...

 FREE Membership Required to View Full Content: